 All of the above offer scope for the proposal to be stopped especially the last item which can be very tricky as it amounts to a ‘catch all’.
 So conversions are likely to get refused if for example they are close to un-neighbourly on-going farm operations such as intensive livestock buildings or noisy machinery such as grain dryers.
 However rearranging the overall farm layout including demolition in advance could be the way forward as the Council has no control over agricultural operations.
 (But see No. 10)

 Again these are areas where it is so important to have a chartered planner on your side right from the beginning of stage one, someone who knows all the rules including recent appeal decisions and how they can be legitimately used to your best advantage.

 The quick profit option: Some barn owners have simply gone for Prior Approval, Q(a) as per stage one and having got the principle agreed first, have then put the barn on the market leaving it for the new owners to sort out the detailed plan approval as per stage two.
 This way the new owners can create their own detailed plans and design, plus it gives the barn owner a very quick return.
 Unconverted barns with only the first stage in place have recently been on the market for £80K and £750K!

 Note: If the Council ‘refuse’ any of the above, we can appeal to the Government’s independent Planning Inspectorate.

 2: How Long Does It Take?
 What If The Council Don’t Make A Decision?

 They only have 56 days to make their decision for Class Q(a) after that it benefits from ‘deemed consent’ for the conversion and any necessary building works provided they are within the scope of class Q.

 3: Can Permission be given To Convert Separate Barns?

-Yes, but no more than a total of three new Class Q dwellings allowed on the farm.
+Yes, but no more than a total of five new Class Q dwellings allowed on the farm.

 4: Where Do These Planning Rules Not Apply?